HealthCatalyst/healthcareai-r/CONTRIBUTING.md

 This is for Windows; for macOS see [here](https://developer.apple.com/xcode/); for linux see [here](https://git-scm.com/download/linux)

 - Download and install [Git for Windows](https://git-scm.com/download/win)
-  - Choose Use Git from Git Bash only
+  - Choose "64-bit Git for Windows Setup"
+  - On the Select Components screen, accept the defaults
+  - After selecting install location, choose "Use Git from the Windows Command Prompt"
   - Checkout using Windows-style
-  - Choose Mintty
+  - Choose MinTTy
   - Restart RStudio
 - Open RStudio
   - Open Tools --> Global Options
   - Look for git.exe in the bin folder in C:\Program Files\Git\bin